(Chapter 9: https://saragawde.com/chapter-9/)

 She bit it, tasting oat.
 “Good stuff.”
 She shrugged.

 “Food is fuel.”
 Liam clicked his fingers in agreement.
 “What do you think Rebecca was even keeping in there?
-I mean, its a huge room.
+I mean, it’s a huge room.
 It would’ve been a waste of space to not use it.”